Does the Wellness Center accept walk-ins?

 For counseling appointments, please call 773.508.8883 to schedule your initial phone intake appointment.
 After that appointment, a Wellness Center therapist will either help you schedule an in-person appointment or provide you with referrals to a community provider depending on your needs.
-The Wellness Center has a Care Manager on staff, Ashley Edelstein, who is available to help students navigate the process of finding a therapist in the community.
+The Wellness Center has a Care Manager on staff, Sofia Newaz, who is available to help students navigate the process of finding a therapist in the community.

 Can the Wellness Center help me find a therapist/provider covered by my insurance?